Vienchau/GoToQueue/README.md

 ## Examples

-See the [example](./example) directory for a complete working example showcasing all features.
+See the [examples](./examples) directory for complete working examples showcasing all features.

 ## Contributing